First Time Renting or Buying

 of park models being moved into their parks.
 And some

-that parks will not allow a park model older than (say)
+parks will not allow a park model older than (say) ten years

-ten years to move into the park.* They of course want to maintain
+to move into the park.* They of course want to maintain high

-high standards.
-This is understandable but also is an important
+standards.
+This is understandable but also is an important issue to

-one-year term agreement) you also can't just move it to another
+year term agreement) you also can't just move it to another park.
+If

-park.
-If you buy an older unit you are taking some added
+you buy an older unit you are taking some added risk that you

-rental agreements because of unit age.
-But it has
+agreements because of unit age.
+But it has happened.

 This doesn't mean to suggest that an older budget-

-quite the opposite.
-But you do need to view your purchase
+the opposite.
+But you do need to view your purchase similar to

-similar to buying an old car compared to a new car.
-It will
+buying an old car compared to a new car.
+It will depreciate and it

 Rules regarding 'First Right of